Phase 2

 • Internal or public reports by civil society organisations and rights-holders, including through a grievance mechanism or direct consultation

-• Third party data providers on deforestation policies, reporting and exposure assessment tools such as Forest 500, Trase, ZSL SPOTT, and other ESG data providers
+• Third party data providers on deforestation policies, reporting and exposure assessment tools such as Forest IQ, Forest 500, Trase, ZSL SPOTT, and other ESG data providers

 • Independent human rights impacts assessments, which provide third party verification of whether clients/holdings are implementing their commitments on the ground